Early Detection Tips

 • Monthly breast self-exams beginning by age 20

-• Clinical breast examinations at least every 3 years beginning at age 20, and annually after 45.
+• Clinical breast examinations at least every 3 years beginning at age 20, and every two years starting at 40.

 • Annual Screening Mammography beginning at 45.